 West Coast Swing allows two people to improvise whilst dancing together.

 West Coast Swing is the state dance of California, USA that is derived from Lindy Hop.
-It is characterised by a distinctive elastic style that results from basic extension-compression technique of partner connection and is danced primarily in a slotted space on the dance floor.
+It is characterised by Linear travel or Slot and a distinctive elastic style that results from basic extension-compression technique of partner connection .
 The dance allows for both partners to improvise steps while dancing together, putting West Coast Swing in a short list of dances that put a premium on improvisation.